Ideal Whitehead Graphs in Out(F_r) II: The Complete Graph in Each Rank: Full Irreducibility Criterion

-\begin{proof} Suppose $g\colon \Gamma \to \Gamma$ is an irreducible tt representative of $\phi \in Out(F_r)$ as in the statement.
+\begin{proof} Suppose $g\colon \Gamma \to \Gamma$ is as in the statement.
 Since $g$ has a PF transition matrix, as an rtt, it has precisely one stratum and that stratum is EG. Hence, it has precisely one attracting lamination \cite{bfh00}.
 Since the number of attracting laminations for a tt representative is independent of the representative choice, any $\phi$ representative would also have precisely one attracting lamination.

 Suppose, for contradiction's sake, $\phi$ were not fully irreducible.
 Then some $\phi^k$ would be reducible.
 If necessary, take an even higher power $R$ so that $\phi^R$ is also rotationless (this does not change reducibility).
 Note, since $\mathcal{L}(\phi)$ is $\phi$-invariant, any $\phi^R$ representative also has precisely one attracting lamination.